laspy/laspy/doc/source/tut_part_1.rst

         $ sudo python setup.py build

-Once you successfully build and install the library, run the test suite to make sure everythingis working:
+Once you successfully build and install the library, run the test suite to make sure everything is working:

     .. code-block:: sh